Off-Campus Studies can help Geology students…

 - Other partner programs do not offer GEOL 480, but may be beneficial for students desiring an off-campus experience who are on track to complete their Geology major on-time.

-- Some students have met their GEOL 480 requirement during the summer studying on an approved study abroad program.
+- Some students have met their GEOL 480 requirement during the summer studying on an approved program.
 Please see the Geology Department website for more information.

 Students interested in Off-Campus Studies should attend an OCS First Step meeting in the fall of their second year, discuss their interests with their major adviser, and schedule an appointment with an OCS adviser.